The first moment of quadratic twists of modular $L$-functions: Proof of Theorem

-\textbf{Acknowledgements.} I would like to thank my supervisors Habiba Kadiri and Nathan Ng for their constant encouragement and many useful discussions on this paper.
-I am also grateful to Amir Akbary for his helpful comments.
+This paper is part of my Ph.D. thesis at the University of Lethbridge.
+I would like to thank my supervisors Habiba Kadiri and Nathan Ng for their constant encouragement and many discussions on this article.
+I am grateful to Amir Akbary, Andrew Fiori and Caroline Turnage-Butterbaugh for helpful suggestions, and to the referee for their valuable comments.
 This work was supported by the NSERC Discovery grants RGPIN-2020-06731 of Habiba Kadiri and RGPIN-2020-06032 of Nathan Ng.